-Renowned for its ancient Roman ruins, world-class museums and medieval piazzas, Rome reveals archaeological treasures on almost every corner.
-And what a treasures they are.
+Renowned for ancient Roman ruins, world-class museums and also medieval piazzas, Rome reveals archaeological treasures on almost every corner.
+And what treasures they are.
 With three millennia of history, Rome offers a trip back in time.
 It is undoubtedly one of the most incredible cities on Earth.
 Therefore, there are many unmissable things to do in Rome in Italy.

-The first tourist attraction most people head to is the Colosseum, and there’s a reason for that.
-The most internationally recognized symbol of Rome, also one of the Seven Wonders of the Modern World, dates back to 80 AD.
+The first tourist attraction most people head to in Rome is undoubtedly the Colosseum.
+And there’s a reason for that.
+The most internationally recognized symbol of Rome is also one of the Seven Wonders of the Modern World.
+It dates back to 80 AD.

 Built by the Roman emperor Vespasian and finished by his son Titus, the largest amphitheatre ever built could hold up to 55,000 people.
-The seating arrangement in the Colosseum was according to the social ranking at the various levels according to rank.
-The home of the infamous Gladiator fights and dramas, three stories high travertine Colosseum with 80 entrances is an architectural marvel striking any time of the year.
+The seating arrangement in the Colosseum was according to the social ranking at the various levels.
+Three stories high travertine Colosseum was once home of the infamous Gladiator fights and dramas.
+The Colosseum with 80 entrances is certainly an architectural marvel striking any time of the year.
 Therefore, the Flavian Amphitheatre is one of the unmissable attractions in Rome, Italy.

 Look into the area underneath the Colosseum’s floor.
 This is where the Romans caged wild animals.
-During gladiatorial games, the starved animals were lifted to ground level where they were forced to fight men to the death.
+During gladiatorial games, the starved animals were lifted to ground level where they did fight men to death.

 Due to several earthquakes, the Colosseum suffered extensive damage over the centuries.
-The 2,000 years old icon of Imperial Home is a UNESCO World Heritage Site.
+Today, the 2,000 years old icon of Imperial Home is also a UNESCO World Heritage Site.
 Therefore, visiting the Colosseum is one of the best things to do in Rome, Italy.

 GOOD TO KNOW: